82nd Annual Golden Globes® LIVE COVERAGE.

 The film that made him a superstar was his next one: To Sir, With Love, which was embraced by audiences the world over.
 Poitier was the only recognized name involved, and it was his appeal that made it a huge hit and inspired a title song that topped the charts.
 Suddenly he was Hollywood’s biggest box-office star.

 After that he coasted along in For Love of Ivy and in the In the Heat of the Night’s sequel They Call Men Me Tibbs.
-But then joining forces with his buddies Harry Belafonte and Bill Cosby, he pioneered a series of films that were mainly geared to Black audiences, who were now growing in numbers, Brother John, Buck and the Preacher, Uptown Saturday Night, Let’s Do It Again among them.
-In between, he made The Wilby Conspiracy, Shoot to Kill, and Little Nikita, but then, after accepting a secondary role in Robert Redford’s Sneakers, his brilliant career was essentially over.
+But then joining forces with his buddies Harry Belafonte and Bill Cosby, he pioneered a series of films that were mainly geared to Black audiences, who were now growing in numbers, with Brother John, Buck and the Preacher, Uptown Saturday Night, Let’s Do It Again among them.
+In between, he made The Wilby Conspiracy, Shoot to Kill, and Little Nikita, but then, after accepting a secondary role in Robert Redford’s Sneakers, his brilliant acting career was nearly over.